dlbewley/demo-virt/demos/vms-w-firewall/readme.md

 Networking is configured at boot by [this script](scripts/netsetup).

-Currently, most of the VM configuration is applied via inline patches in [kustomization.yaml](kustomization.yaml)
+Currently, most of the VM configuration is applied via inline patches in [kustomization.yaml](kustomization.yaml) that apply to [component VM definitions](../../components/vms/).

 ```mermaid
 graph TD;